okagvv/myprofile/README.md

 ## Installation

-First clone the project repository
+First clone the project repository into path readable for all afected users

 ``` shell
 $ git clone https://github.com/okagvv/myprofile.git
 ```

+The selected worktree path is referenced below as `$myprofile`.

 ### For all users